ThePhD/ThePhD.github.io/_posts/2022-02-28-Ever Closer - C23 Draws Nearer.markdown

 This alone is not enough of a justification, of course.
 After all, you can perfectly replicate the signature of `compute_with_see_sharpe` in C. What's more interesting is that this was used to communciate with more complicated languages like assembly or to Javascript, where even the # of arguments and other things could change dynamically.
 This meant that there **was** no matching prototype to use, and the function name was just a stand-in for a symbol that could be called with whatever # and types of arguments.

 The fix for declarations (and definitions in C that would like to utilize a similar power) is the paper [N2919](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n2919.pdf), by Alex Gilding.
-She proposes removing the restriction on `...` variable argument declarations and definitions, allowing them to have no required preceding argument.
+She proposes removing the restriction on `...` variable-argument declarations and definitions, allowing them to have no required preceding argument.
 This can then be used to capture the same conceptual and semantic details that the K&R declaration of `int compute_with_see_sharpe();` did, by just doing a mechanical change:

 ```cpp
 #include <time.h>